 OVERVIEW: United States Artists provides unrestricted $50,000 grants to artists across eight different creative disciplines: Architecture & Design, Crafts & Traditional Arts, Dance, Literature, Media, Music, Theater, and Visual Arts.

-USA seeks to support quality, creativity, innovation, risk-taking, and diversity—which is reflected in the scope of visual artists whom USA has recently supported.
-(In particular, the grantees' geographic diversity reflects that it's easier to work anywhere as a visual artist as opposed to as a theater or dance artists, for example.
+USA supports quality, creativity, innovation, risk-taking, and diversity—which is certainly reflected in the scope of visual artists USA has funded.
+In particular, the grantees' geographic diversity reflects that it is easier for visual artists to work anywhere than for theater or dance artists, for example.
 The range of past visual arts awardees also reflects this.
 A full list of past grantees is on USA’s website.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).